openshift/origin-apiman/deployer/README.md

        console-route.crt=/path/to/cert console-route.key=/path/to/key \
        gateway-route.crt=/path/to/cert2 gateway-route.key=/path/to/key2 \

-## Create Supporting ServiceAccounts
+## Create Supporting Service Accounts

-The deployer must run under a service account defined as follows:
+The deployer must run with service accounts defined as follows:

     $ oc new-app apiman-deployer-account-template

-Some policy manipulation is required in order for the deployer pod to create secrets, templates, and deployments in the project.
-By default service accounts are not allowed to do this.

-    $ oc policy add-role-to-user edit --serviceaccount apiman-deployer
+This creates all necessary ServiceAccount and policy objects; it only needs to be performed once, after which the deployer can be invoked many times.

-The APIMan deployment also requires service accounts to be given special privileges.
-Run the following command to give the account access to read services across the cluster:
-(note, change `:default:` below to the project of your choice):
+The APIMan deployment requires one service account to be given special privileges.
+Run the following command to give the console access to read projects across the cluster: (note, change `:default:` below to the project of your choice):

     $ oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:default:apiman-console
-    $ oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:default:apiman-gateway

 ## Run the Deployer